ErikUmble/puzzles/README.md

 ## Description
 This is the result of my CS50 final project.
 Here is a little about the journey to this code:
 First, I started with making a sudoku AI that would then be able to generate new random sudokus.
-After maybe 5 different attempts at getting a backtracking with constraint satisfaction and inference to work, I ended up going with the depth first search done by Peter Norvig (https://norvig.com/sudoku.html).
+After maybe 5 different attempts at getting a backtracking with constraint satisfaction and inference to work, I ended up going with the depth first search algorithm described by Peter Norvig (https://norvig.com/sudoku.html).
 I later took the same algorithm and extended it in kenken.py to solve kenkens.
 With the solving algorithm in place, I worked on setting up the flask application.
 This part was not too complicated, and only required adding a few routes and data transfer methods to send puzzles to the html templates.
 I ended up using ideas from https://testdrive-archive.azurewebsites.net/Performance/Sudoku/Default.html for setting up the javascript, but stuck with python for the AI, using an ajax call to load the solution while the user begins playing.
+For the kenken, I used html ideas from http://www.mlsite.net/neknek/ as well as a few of the same features as with the sudoku.
 Puzzle generation is one of the main things this application is currently lacking; I cannot yet generate random kenkens (currently, kenkens are only "generated" from a collection stored in kenken_grids/), and the sudoku generation is quite inefficient and does not produce reliable difficulty levels.
 I plan to work on fixing these problems, as well as adding functionality for a user to load their own sudoku or kenken into the site and recieve the AI service help.